secure-compilation/fslh-rocq/README.md

 Tested with versions 8.19.2, 8.20.0 and 8.20.1

 The included Maps library is part of Software Foundations and is not anonymized: https://softwarefoundations.cis.upenn.edu/

+## Testing

+The test files `Testing*.v` additionally depend on the QuickChick library: https://github.com/QuickChick/QuickChick

+Tested with version 2.0.5

 # Building